UEFA Euro 1984: Tournament format

 After trying out several formats, UEFA finally developed for the 1984 tournament the format that would serve for all subsequent eight-team European Championships.
 The eight qualified teams were split into two groups of four that played a round-robin schedule.
 The top two teams of each group advanced to semi-finals (reintroduced after being absent from the 1980 tournament) and the winners advanced to the final.
 The third place play-off, widely perceived as an unnecessary chore, was dropped.
 As usual at the time, a win was credited with two points only, teams on equal points were ranked by goal difference instead of head-to-head results, and the sudden-death rule in extra time did not apply.

 Fixtures were scheduled according to an innovative rotation schedule in which each team played its three first-round matches in three different stadia.
 Host France, for instance, played in Paris, Nantes, and Saint-Étienne.
 This formula had the advantage of exposing residents of a given city to more teams but implied multiple and sometimes costly trips from town to town for fans who wanted to follow their side.
 In subsequent championships, the organisers reverted to conventional schedules in which teams played in one or two cities only.

 Overall impressions

 Very few hooligan-related incidents were recorded throughout the tournament.
 Only one minor instance of fan trouble was recorded, in Strasbourg around the West Germany vs. Portugal match.
 The small group of German hooligans responsible for the incidents was arrested and deported back to West Germany on the same day using a new law specially passed by the French Parliament ahead of the Euro.
-Overall, the organisation was flawless, a feat that established France's credentials as a host nation and eventually helped it win the right to stage the 1998 FIFA World Cup.
+Overall, the event was well-organised, a feat that established France's credentials as a host nation and eventually helped it win the right to stage the 1998 FIFA World Cup.

-The entire competition was marked by exceptionally fine weather which, along with the high quality of play throughout the tournament (a welcome change from the 1980 European Championship) and the absence of hooligans, contributed to a very positive and enjoyable experience for teams and fans alike.
+The entire competition was marked by fine weather which, along with the quality of play throughout the tournament and the absence of hooligans, contributed to a positive experience for teams and fans alike.